Quick & Easy Heirloom Pumpkin Centerpiece

-As we’ve shared so many times this season, we’re all about finding simple ways to decorate for Fall so we can spend more time doing the things we want to do whether it’s finding the perfect pumpkin at the pumpkin patch or tackling those last few tasks on your home goals list before the holidays are in full swing.
+As we’ve shared so many times this season, we’re all about finding simple ways to decorate for Fall so we can spend more time doing the things on our Fall Bucket List we want to do.
+Whether that means finding the perfect pumpkin at the pumpkin patch or tackling those last few tasks on your home goals list before the holidays are in full swing.

 Here’s a look at all the supplies and steps you’ll need to make your own quick ad easy heirloom pumpkin centerpiece too…

 - Long Container (we used an antique dough bowl, but you could also use a long basket)

 - Different Sizes of Pumpkins and Gourds (the length and depth of your container will help to determine how many you’ll need)

 - Filler (we used books, but you could also use Styrofoam, floral foam or even plastic grocery bags)

 - Burlap Fabric (a piece the length of your container)